-In the last year of their studies, ELT students take EDS 401 - School Experience and EDS 406 - Practicum courses.
-To register for these courses, students will need to inform their advisors and department's secretaries one semester before so that necessary arrangements can be made for them to attend a state school.
+In the last year of their studies, ELT students take EDE401 - Teaching Practice I and EDE402 - Teaching Practice II courses.
+To register for these courses, students will need to inform their advisorsand department's secretaries one semester before so that necessary arrangements can be made for them to attend a state school.
 This procedure includes an official letter being sent from the department to the Ministry of Education with the names of the internship students and requested schools.
 The Ministry of Education then decides which schools the students can be placed in and confirmation letters are sent to each school with students' names.
-Students can find out about the school that they are placed in on their instructor's web page.
+Students can find out about the school that they are placed in on their lecturer's web page.
 To prevent any delay in the start of their internship, students need to make sure that their names are registered with the secretaries before the start of the semester that they intend to do their internships.